 Why do Chinese students want to study abroad ?

 An increasing number of students studying in or participating in transnational higher education in the Asia Pacific region are closely linked to the strong cultural beliefs in the region, and higher education raises career development and reputation.

 Good education and academic qualifications are considered to be significant achievements.
 As a result, Asian families and individuals pool their resources and family assets in support of their children’s college education.
 This promotes the popularization of higher education, which relies heavily on the privatization and Marketization of education.

-For Asians wishing to study abroad, one of the most popular destinations is the UK, with the next chart showing an increasing number of incoming students from around the world.
-Britain is ranked as the second host country by international students in the Asia Pacific region (second only to the United States) – generating about 4.23 billion pounds in tuition through non-EU student fees in 2014-15 (though the ups and downs have started to flatten in recent years).
+For Asians wishing to study abroad, one of the most popular destinations in the UK, with the next chart showing an increasing number of incoming students from around the world.
+Britain is ranked as the second host country by international students in the Asia Pacific region (second only to the United States) – generating about 4.23 billion pounds intuition through non-EU student fees in 2014-15 (though the ups and downs have started to flatten in recent years).
 The number of overseas students studying in the UK has been on the increase.

 Opportunities: Online learning in China